Allen-Synthesis/EuroPi/software/contrib/strange_attractor.md

 Outputs 4-6 provide gates/triggers.

 ## Basic Usage
+1. Switch on
-1. Connect outputs to modules
+2. Connect outputs to modules
-2. Enjoy randomness
+3. Enjoy randomness

 ## Controls
 1. Knob 1 controls the speed.
 The sensitivity changes at noon,